IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 Following the build, you can find the generated collection assets in the `collections/ci/assets/` directory and all the docker images in your local docker registry.

-You should see output like the following, take not of the `my-nodejs-express` stack being built, and ensure there are no errors in the output:
+You should see output like the following, take note of the `my-nodejs-express` stack being built, and ensure there are no errors in the output:

 ```bash
 ...